EDMONDS YOUTH COMMISSION

 Seat 1: Lucy Calabro

-Joelle is a sophomore at Kings High School, where she enjoys being a member of the Tea Club and the Art Club.
-She is a writer for the TeenTix blog, a program for teens to review art events, and she hopes to encourage youth engagement in the arts.
+Joelle is a junior at King's High School where she enjoys leading the Tea Club and connecting with other students.
 Joelle joined the Youth Commission to spark positive change for teens and Edmonds as a whole.

 Seat 6: Mariana Yenter (she/her/hers)